bballdave025/portfolio-resume/README.md

 [part 5](https://colab.research.google.com/drive/1Ko2WImQPvi0HeQ9Lue1TUhOK1Kyhz_3_?usp=sharing)

-Note that you can't jump from one part to another inside of the CoLab notebooks.
-You'll need to keep coming back to this README to click on the CoLab links (the `part 1`, `part 2`, etc. links above.
+<strike>Note that you can't jump from one part to another inside of the CoLab notebooks.
+You'll need
+to keep coming back to this README to click on the CoLab links (the `part 1`, `part 2`, etc. links above).</strike> I think I've fixed it so that you can go sequentially through the parts in CoLab, but I haven't thoroughly tested it.
+Coming back here is also useful if you want to see things out-of-order.

 `----------`